Barnett Gill Barnett Gill

 Also known as “liquidation bankruptcy,” Chapter 7 appoints a trustee to liquidate nonexempt assets to pay debt.
 Most of the debt is then discharged several months after filing for Chapter 7 in FL.
 Many debtors may want to file this chapter to avoid monthly payment made to a trustee.

-What to Expect with Chapter 7
+What to Expect with Chapter 7 in Florida

 The initial filing: An automatic stay is put in place when you file your FL Chapter 7 petition.
 This makes collection efforts, including calls from creditors illegal.
 All pending lawsuits, including foreclosure, are stopped and any creditor who violates the stay may be held in contempt of court.